 “We distinguished the wines as either ‘imported’ or ‘domestic,’ ” says Majdalani, with the latter referring to anything produced in Texas and the former covering everything else.

-Thirty-five years later, as Majdalani looks back on those early years from the private dining room of the duo's latest culinary endeavor, the award-winning Flora Street Café, it appears that history does indeed repeat itself.
+Thirty-seven years later, as Majdalani looks back on those early years from the private dining room of the duo's latest culinary endeavor, the award-winning Flora Street Café, it appears that history does indeed repeat itself.
 The concept of Pyles’ Flora Street Café is an homage to the arts.
 So while it is the whole package that’s assisted in Flora Street’s accumulation of local and national accolades, the artistic display of culinary talent is only enhanced by an equally thoughtful beverage program.

 Earlier this year, Flora Street earned a spot on Wine Enthusiast’s list of Top 100 Wine Lists, solidifying its place as a progressive contender in a cutthroat industry and an increasingly competitive market.